Illia1F/Westwing-Products-Web-Scraping-CSharp/README.md

 ## General info
 This project is a simple Westwing Product Images Downloader.
-It pulls urls out or Westwing product codes from a txt file and downloads its image.
+It takes urls or Westwing product codes and downloads its image.

+* Westwing Product Url Example: https://www.westwingnow.de/all-products/?q=DEQ21WES67283-169138
+* Westwing Product Code Example: DEQ21WES67283-169138

-If an url is not Westwing then it will launch a browser.
+If a taken url is not Westwing then it will launch a browser.

 ## How to use
 * Start a program.
-* It is necessary to load a sample Txt file with Westwing links and choose a destination folder path.
+* Enter Westwing Product Codes or Urls to Main Input Section.
-* Click the button-Download.
+* Click the button[Download] or button[Open Links].
+* There is Event Log where you can see details.

 ## Technologies
 Project is created with: